 World Vision was founded in the year 1950 by Robert Pierce and Frank Phillips.
 World Vision Inc. first had its office in Portland, Oregon.
-In its initial days, the charity organization operated merely as a missionary service that addressed the emergency needs in areas of East Asia that were under crisis.
+In its initial days, the charity organization operated merely as a missionary service that addressed the emergency needs in East Asia areas that were under crisis.
 It wasn’t until 1954 that World Vision opened a new office in South Korea.

-The 1970s was the period when World Vision broadened its approach and started training and teaching the families basic agricultural skills.
+The 1970s was when World Vision broadened its approach and started training and teaching the families basic agricultural skills.
 The primary aim of this approach was to help these families become able enough to sustain a living.
-Instead of providing one-off kind of help and support, they delivered what would leave a lasting impact on entire communities.
+Instead of providing a one-off kind of help and support, they delivered what would leave a lasting impact on entire communities.
 The organization believed and promoted self-reliance, which, without a doubt, is the best form of sustenance.
 Not only this, but World Vision also installed water pumps for several neglected communities to combat the dangerously high infant mortality rates.

 With time, World Vision started focusing on other areas that needed its attention.
 In the 1990s, it started to address the needs of orphaned children in Somalia, Uganda, and Romania.
 World Vision educated the African community about AIDS.
-During the same period, they also collaborated with the United Nations over their peacekeeping efforts to help people who were affected by the civil war.
+During the same period, they also collaborated with the United Nations over their peacekeeping efforts to help people affected by the civil war.

 What Does World Vision Do

 At the time of the founding, World Vision provided child sponsorship that would cover orphaned children’s food and shelter, but it has come a long way since then.
 Today, it offers full-fledged solutions for injustice and poverty-related issues and ensures that the solutions are sustainable.
 Working in the poorest of countries worldwide, World Vision works towards the transformation and development of communities and strives to empower families and children so that they can rise above the strangulation of poverty.